HhiepShadow/Phobert_StudentCommentsClassification/README.md

 Contributions to this project are welcome.
 Feel free to open issues or pull requests for any improvements or bug fixes.

 # V. License
-This project is licensed under the HHiepShadow License.
+This project is licensed under the MIT License.